- 1/2 cup roasted sesame seeds

-Gajak is a much loved and well-known confection that originated in Madhya Pradesh, India.
-People in Madhya Pradesh typically eat gajak during the winter season and to celebrate Makar Sankranti, one of the most auspicious days of the year.
-Gajak is a delicacy made of sesame seeds, peanuts, and jaggery, and cooked in raw syrup.
-Gajak can be difficult to make, so it requires technique and patience.
+Gajak is a much-loved confection from the Indian state of Madhya Pradesh, typically served during the winter season and to celebrate Makar Sankranti, one of the most auspicious days of the year.
+Gajak is essentially a blend of sesame seeds, peanuts, and jaggery cooked in sugar syrup.
+Preparing gajak requires technique and patience.
 But the payoff is well worth it!

 One of the primary ingredients in gajak are sesame seeds.
 These seeds help prevent diabetes, improve bone strength, reduce blood pressure, and prevent a wide range of cancers.
 Sesame seeds are also a natural way to treat sleeping disorders due to their hefty magnesium and manganese content.
 Perhaps their most important benefits is that they improve blood circulation, treat depression and help the body detox.